-Are you an organic gardener who wants to attract earthworms to your garden?
-Get our best DIY tips and tricks for creating soil and an environment earth worms love.
+Get our best tips and tricks for creating soil and an environment to attract earthworms to your garden.

-If you’ve been into organic gardening for long, you’re probably already friends with the earthworms.
-If you are newer to organic gardening, you’ll be pleased to learn that earthworms are some of the most beneficial creatures you can have living in your family’s organic vegetable garden.
+If you’ve been gardening for long, you’re probably already friends with the earthworms.
+If you are newer to gardening, you’ll be pleased to learn that earthworms are some of the most beneficial creatures you can have living in your family’s vegetable garden.